TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 ### Introduction

 Click on the section below related to the operating system you set up in the prerequisites; be sure to follow the directions closely!
 It is best to copy and paste the commands to avoid typos.
-You will get plenty of experience typing commands later, it is vital these are correct to avoid un-nessessary issues.
+You will get plenty of experience typing commands later, it is vital these are correct to avoid unnecessary issues.
 Most problems arise from people typing things incorrectly or not reading everything. *Don't be one of those people.*

 <details markdown="block">
 <summary class="dropDown-header">Linux / Linux Virtual Machine / WSL